NoraCodes/nora.codes/content/post/u2f_zero_in_firefox.md

 - Linux
 - Open Source
 - Hardware
+description: How to use a U2F device such as the U2F Zero in Firefox on Linux.
 ---

 I recently got a [U2F Zero](https://u2fzero.com), a tiny (about 2 inches long) and cheap (about 8 dollars) device implementing the FIDO Universal Second Factor protocol.
 It's open source, too, which is awesome.